moonbuggy/docker-dnsmasq-updater/README.md

 working DNS for.

 `dnsmasq.updater.ip` can be an IP address or the string `host`.
-Setting this to `host` will use the Swarm node's IP address (based on the device's hostname, as seen in the output from `docker info` under `Name`, which must must be resolvable).
+Setting this to `host` allows for directly exposed containers, using the Swarm node's IP address (based on the device's hostname, as seen in the output from `docker info` under `Name`, which must must be resolvable).
 Leave `dnsmasq.updater.ip` unset to use the manager's default IP.

 Any defined `extra_hosts` will be given the IP from that definition.